Propriétaire opérateur ou propriétaire dirigeant : quelle est la meilleure option pour vous ?

 Reporting mechanisms

-An owner operator receives direct reports from each department, while an owner manager receives consolidated reports from managers, allowing him to focus on key performance indicators.
+An owner-operator receives direct reports from each department, while an owner-manager receives consolidated reports from managers, allowing them to focus on key performance indicators.
 Reporting systems must be clear and effective to ensure smooth communication and informed decision-making.

 Management tools and systems